dfelinto/blender-cloud-addon/README.md

 * If you don't have one already, sign up for an account at the [Blender ID site](https://www.blender.org/id/).
+* If you had a previous version of the addon installed, deactivate it and restart Blender.
 * Install and log in with the
   [Blender ID addon](https://developer.blender.org/diffusion/BIA/).
 * Install the Blender Cloud addon in Blender (User Preferences →